, ,

 6. Massage

-It’s no wonder that massage therapy came sixth on our list of growing side hustles, as you can directly improve the wellbeing of others.
+It’s no wonder that massage therapy came sixth on our list of growing side hustles, as it’s a skill that can directly improve the wellbeing of others.
 Massage therapists are also usually in charge of their own schedule, offering more flexibility.

 The demand for skilled massage therapists seems to be continuing to grow, making it a stable career option for those hoping their side hustle takes off.